official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 “… how to move forward on the diplomatic track.
 One option was to seek a UN resolution calling on Saddam to readmit weapons inspectors.
-The other was to issue an ultimatum demanding that he disarm – and rally a coalition to remove him if he did not comply.”63
+The other was to issue an ultimatum demanding that he disarm – and rally a coalition to remove him if he did not comply.”[^63]

-59 Telegram 1104 Washington to FCO, 29 August 2002, ‘Iraq: Visit by Stephen Wright, DUS, to Washington, 29 August’.
+[^59]: Telegram 1104 Washington to FCO, 29 August 2002, ‘Iraq: Visit by Stephen Wright, DUS, to
-60 Bowen SW Jr. Hard Lessons: The Iraq Reconstruction Experience.
-U.S. Government Printing Office, 2009.
+[^60]: Bowen SW Jr. Hard Lessons: The Iraq Reconstruction Experience.
+U.S. Government Printing
-61 Feith DJ.
+[^61]: Feith DJ.
 War and Decision.
 Harper, 2008.
-62 Bowen SW Jr. Hard Lessons: The Iraq Reconstruction Experience.
-U.S. Government Printing Office, 2009.
+[^62]: Bowen SW Jr. Hard Lessons: The Iraq Reconstruction Experience.
+U.S. Government Printing
-63 Bush GW.
+[^63]: Bush GW.
 Decision Points.
 Virgin Books, 2010.

 125